stac-api-extensions/filter/README.md

 ## Queryables

 The Queryables mechanism allows a client to discover what terms are available for use when writing filter expressions.
+These terms are defined both over the entire catalog (at `/queryables`) and per collection (at `/collections/{collectionId}/queryables`).
+The decision as to which queryables to define for the entire catalog is at the discretion of the implementer, and can be anywhere between none and the union of all queryables across all collections.

-These terms can be defined per-collection, and the intersection of these terms over all collections is what is available for filtering when there are no collection restrictions.
-By default, these queryables are the only terms that may be used in filter expressions, and if any term is used in expression that is not defined as a queryable and error must be returned according to OAFeat Part 3.
+By default, the queryables are the only terms that may be used in filter expressions, and if any term is used in expression that is not defined as a queryable and error must be returned according to OAFeat Part 3.
 It is recognized that this is a severe restriction in STAC APIs that have highly variable and dynamic content, so this behavior may be modified by setting the `additionalProperties` attribute in the